memgraph/memgraph-platform/README.md

 ### :whale: Docker build

+To build docker image, you need to provide two build arguments:

+* `TARGETARCH` - a suffix of the specific local Memgraph debian version; for example if you have a local debian package `memgraph-2.10-arm64.deb` that you want to build platform for, use the following build argument: `--build-arg="TARGETARCH=2.10-arm64"`.

+* `NPM_PACKAGE_TOKEN` - npm token to install private libraries that Memgraph Lab uses, set it up with the following argument: `--build-arg="NPM_PACKAGE_TOKEN=ghp_6..."`

-1. Run `docker build . -t test`
+1. Run `docker build --build-arg="TARGETARCH=..." --build-arg="NPM_PACKAGE_TOKEN=..." . -t memgraph-platform`
-2. Run `docker run --rm -it -p 3000:3000 -p 7687:7687 memgraph-platform:latest`
+2. Run `docker run -p 3000:3000 -p 7687:7687 memgraph-platform`
-3. Go to `http://localhost:3000` and connect to Memgrpah database with Memgraph Lab in order to test it out
+3. Go to `http://localhost:3000` and connect to Memgraph database with Memgraph Lab in order to test it out

 <p align="center">